rlucente-se-jboss/eap-6-stig-guidance/stig-items/JBOS-AS-000010/README.md

 ## RHEL 7.3 Instructions using NSS DB
-Rather than using JKS keystores, you can also leverage the Mozilla Network Security Services on RHEL to have FIPS 140-2 compliant crypto used for TLS connections.
+Rather than using JKS keystores, you can also leverage the Mozilla Network Security Services on RHEL to have FIPS 140-2 compliant cryptography used for TLS connections.
 The specific steps follow.

 ### Configure SunPKCS11-NSS Provider
 This can be done two ways, with each option described below.